 Still, use your own judgement, if you need a bit more sweetener go ahead and add some simple syrup (boil equal amounts of sugar and water until the sugar dissolves and then cool).
 I like all of my drinks a bit on the tart side but I have friends who go sweeter; a quick dose or two of simple syrup makes those variances easy to prepare.

 If you saw my recent post for a Lemon Drop Martini (if not, go there…the best I’ve ever had!) than you know I’m enamored with these sugar crystals I used on the rim.
 They’re typically used for decorating cake and cookies but I just love them for this purpose.
 Combining them with some kosher salt makes for a nice mix with the watermelon; this one’s a winner!
 You can find them at Michael’s and on Amazon; they are great for cocktails and cookies!

-By the way; if you are a ‘Martini’ purist and think it blasphemy to call this a martini…that’s your right.
-But popular culture changes a lot of things and today, drinks served in a martini glass are often called martinis.
+By the way; if you are a ‘Martini’ purist and think it blasphemy to call this a martini…that’s fine, it’s your right.
+But popular culture changes a lot of things and today, drinks served in a martini glass are often called martinis with nary a drop of gin in them.
 You call a ground beef patty a hamburger don’t you?
-Where’s the ham? :)
+Where’s the ham? 🙂